 So we are the members of the body of Christ, LITERALLY!

 “in whom every building having been fitly framed together, grows into a holy sanctuary in the Lord; in whom you also are built together for a dwelling place of God through the Spirit” (Ephesians 2:22).

-So we can see from the Book of Ephesians the human body is a “…a dwelling place of God…” (“The Church”).
-And we can see the human body presented in geometrical and mathematical science is a body that relates and corresponds to both the physical world and the spiritual world!.
+So we can see from the Book of Ephesians the human body is an “a dwelling place of God” (the Church).
+And we can see the human body presented in geometrical and mathematical science is a body that relates and corresponds to both the physical world and the spiritual world!

-If you want to read about it yourself on Wikipedia type in “Albrecht Durer” and find “Four Books on Human Proportion” in Contents Box.
+If you want to read about it yourself on Wikipedia type in “Albrecht Durer” and find “Four Books on Human Proportion” in the search box.
 Also, the originator of the theory “Vitruvius” (Marcus Vitruvius Pollio) and subject “The Proportions of Man”.
 Also the famous artwork “Vitruvian Man” by Leonardo da Vinci based on the work by Marcus Vitruvius Pollio.